bdusell/singularity-tutorial/README.md

-# Installing Software with Singularity
+# How to Install Literally Anything Using Containers

 Brian DuSell<br>
 Apr 9, 2019